spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 ## Accessing the cluster

-Ensure your awscli is up to date as the newer way to access the cluster is via the `aws` cli rather than the `aws-iam-authenticator`, which you used to need to download and install in your path somewhere.
+Ensure your aws cli is up to date as the new way to access the cluster is via the `aws` cli rather than the `aws-iam-authenticator`, which you used to need to download and install in your path somewhere.
+Now you can just issue the aws cli to update your kube config:

-You would use `kubectl` to access the cluster (install latest or >= v1.17 at the time of this update).

-You also need a KUBECONFIG.
-Using the AWS credentials used by Jenkins to create the cluster (otherwise known as cluster creator access), enter the following to generate a KUBECONFIG:

 ```
 $ aws eks update-kubeconfig --name demo --region eu-west-1
 ```

+You would use `kubectl` to access the cluster (install latest or >= v1.21 at the time of this update).

-Once you can access the cluster via `kubectl get all -A`, you can add access for other aws users; see official EKS docs [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
+Once you can access the cluster via  a test command (eg `kubectl get all -A`), you can add access for other aws users; see official EKS docs [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

 ## Kubernetes api and worker nodes are on the public internet